Laos Travel FAQ

 With average temperatures in Laos’s major regions ranging from 15-30 degrees C, you might want a hotel with a pool.
 If you book your room in advance online or with a travel agent, double-check everything that’s included in your room rates, such as breakfast, a daily service charge, and tax.

-Also, location is important.
-Staying in a hotel in the heart of tourist areas will allow you to explore the area’s highlights easier and not pay as much for transportation such as taxis, buses, and subways.
+Also, location is important, staying in a hotel in the heart of tourist areas will allow you to explore the area’s highlights more easily and not pay as much for transportation such as taxis, buses, and subways.

 What are some Laos foods to try?